reblapointe/tycho/README.md

 # tycho
 Personal project showing transits of celestial bodies for a given latitude on a RBG LED ring (neopixel).
-Data fetched daily for each celestial bodies and each LED from NASA's [JPL HORIZONS project](https://ssd.jpl.nasa.gov/horizons.cgi).
+Data fetched monthly for each celestial bodies and each LED from NASA's [JPL HORIZONS project](https://ssd.jpl.nasa.gov/horizons.cgi).
 ISS position fetched every minute from http://api.open-notify.org/iss-now.json.

 ## Material
 - Raspberry pi (or any computer)
 - Neopixel ring (or ws2812b ring)
 - microcontroller w/ wifi (I tested with esp8266 and esp32s2)